commitspark/graphql-api/README.md

 ## Development

-The quickest way to build and run your own Contentlab-based GraphQL endpoint is to clone the two example repositories:
+The quickest way to build and run your own Contentlab-based GraphQL HTTP endpoint is to clone the two example
+repositories:

 1. Clone [this example code repository](https://github.com/contentlab-sh/example-code-serverless) and follow the README instructions to obtain basic pre-built serverless functions which you can run locally on a dev machine